-There remains substantial uncertainty regarding the potential duration and severity of the COVID-19 pandemic.
-While we have reopened our stores to the public, we may face closure requirements and other operational restrictions at some or all of our physical locations for prolonged periods of time due to, among other factors, evolving and potentially more stringent federal, state, and local restrictions including shelter-in-place orders.
+There remains substantial uncertainty regarding the potential duration and severity of the COVID-19 pandemic, including how public health restrictions imposed to slow the spread of the virus may evolve.
+There may also be future "waves" or new variants of COVID-19 infections despite vaccines and other measures implemented to mitigate its spread.
+Although our stores are currently open to the public, we may face future closure requirements and other operational restrictions at some or all of our physical locations for prolonged periods of time if federal, state, and local authorities impose new and potentially more stringent restrictions such as shelter-in-place orders.
 We also may face store closures due to staffing challenges, including if store and distribution center associates are in quarantine due to the COVID-19 pandemic.
-While the U.S. Food and Drug Administration authorized vaccines produced by Pfizer-BioNTech and Moderna for emergency use in December 2020, it remains unclear how quickly the vaccines will be distributed nationwide and globally or if or when "herd immunity" will be achieved and the restrictions that were imposed to slow the spread of the virus will be lifted entirely.
-The delay in distributing the vaccines could lead people to continue to self-isolate and not participate in the economy at pre-pandemic levels for a prolonged period of time.
 In addition, changes in consumer behavior due to financial, health, or other concerns may continue even after the COVID-19 pandemic and may reduce consumer demand for our products.
+Further, some of the countries from which we source inventory and other necessary supplies are not vaccinating their populations as quickly or effectively as the U.S., which could further constrain our ability to obtain inventory and other necessary supplies.
 As a result of these and other uncertainties, the full financial impact of the pandemic cannot be reasonably estimated at this time.